What is Anxiety?

 Anxiety is a familiar feeling.
 It’s how your brain reacts to pressure and warns you of a future problem.
 Everybody has occasional anxiety.
 For instance, you might worry when faced with a challenge at work, before an important interview, or before making a crucial decision.

 Periodically anxiousness is OK.
 Anxiety disorders, however, are distinct.
 They are mental conditions that produce unrelenting, intense worry and fear.
 You may stop doing things you did before, like going to work, school, family gatherings, and other social events, because your extreme anxiety could exacerbate your symptoms.
+This is about what is anxiety disorder.

 Diagnosis of anxiety disorders